chiefnoah/dotfiles/README.md

 ***"you are your dotfiles."***

-These are all my dotfiles for gnu/linux.
-Some of them are rice-specific - check out my ricing work [here](https://tildeslash.io/rice.html).
+These are all my dotfiles for *nix.
+Some of them are specific to my [riced desktop setups](https://tildeslash.io/rice.html).

-### Install/Uninstall
+## Install/Uninstall

-`git clone --recursive https://github.com/JoshuaRLi/dotfiles`, install `stow`, then simply execute `link.sh PRESET` to link dotfiles for the preset that you want.
+`git clone --recursive https://github.com/JoshuaRLi/dotfiles`, install `stow`, then simply execute `link.sh PRESET` to link dotfiles for the preset that you want (if you want to unlink, pass `d` as the second argument).
 Here are the current presets:

 ```
 base        - basic configuration for non-graphical environment